a2stuff/a2d/res/notes/testplan.md

 * Without starting DeskTop, launch BASIC.SYSTEM.
 Set a prefix (e.g. "/RAM").
 Invoke DESKTOP.SYSTEM with an absolute path (e.g. "-/A2.DESKTOP/DESKTOP.SYSTEM").
 Verify that it starts correctly.
 * Move DeskTop into a subdirectory of a volume (e.g. "/VOL/A2D").
 Without starting DeskTop, launch BASIC.SYSTEM.
 Set a prefix to a parent directory of desktop (e.g. "/VOL").
 Invoke DESKTOP.SYSTEM with a relative path (e.g. "-A2D/DESKTOP.SYSTEM").
 Verify that it starts correctly.
+* Configure a shortcut to copy to RAMCard "at boot".
+Launch DeskTop.
+Verify the shortcut's files were copied to RAMCard.
+Quit DeskTop.
+Re-launch DeskTop from the original startup volume.
+Eject the disk containing the shortcut.
+Run the shortcut.
+Verify that it launches correctly.

 # DeskTop